saksham-arora/ZendeskCodingChallenge/README.md

 ## Step 2 : Running the Backend
 - Move your current directory to the backend directory.
-- Run the command  *nodemon server.js* to run the server.
+- Run the command  *node server.js* to run the server.
 (The server runs on PORT 4000).

 ## Step 3 : Running the Frontend
 - Using another terminal, move yor current directory to frontend directory.